bright/new-www/content/blog/how-to-improve-your-website-messaging.md

 ## **\#3 Keep a simple website structure**

-Choose a messaging strategy: brand + product + use case Lead with a HERO section + define the problem + show the solution + present the added value.
+Choose a messaging strategy: brand + product + use case.

+Lead with a HERO section, then define the problem, next show the solution and present the added value.

 ## **\#4 Understand your segment and position in it**